-A1.7 Resource efficient training and inference at the edge: self teaching/adaptation/optimization of initial algorithms to local application conditions/needs within the strict computational/memory/power/costs constraints imposed by edge hardware/software A1.8 End-to-end optimization schemes that span system-algorithm-architecture-circuit-technology stacks for minimizing energy per decision without compromising accuracy, throughput and cost (power, area, performance), security/privacy constraints for AI systems consisting of sensors, pre- and post-processors, communication networks, and AI computer hardware A2 Modeling, Analysis, and Simulation/Emulation of AI Hardware for Early System Exploration memory not limit Novel n generati end performance and energy efficiency of AI systems are determined by various components including subsystem, I/O, on-chip and off-chip network, in addition to core AI computation.
-Challenges include, but are red to, characterizing and modelling long running AI computations that often take days/weeks to complete. nethods for modelling, simulation and emulation are essential for early design-space exploration of next ion AI systems.
-Finally, a better understanding of the theoretical behavior and limits of AI to better guide a of AI systems is needed.
-A2.1 AI workload analysis and characterization A2.2 Efficient techniques for end-to-end performance/power/reliability modelling (cycle-accurate and analytical), simulation, emulation, and prototyping for exploration of AI systems A2.3 Benchmarks for emerging AI applications, and metrics for comparing AI systems A2.4 Application-level understanding and profiling of new AI applications including (a) recent deep learning networks (e.g. graph convolutional networks, energy-based models) (b) techniques for machine reasoning and (c) neuro-symbolic approaches A2.5 Modeling infrastructure and techniques for AI computation at the edge/end node, including sensors A2.6 Analysis and comparison of theoretical limits of algorithms and compute efficiency of AI systems (e.g. understanding theoretical limits of precision, sparsity, and compression) A3 HW/SW Co-design of AI Compute Systems workloa models ions and dependencies between hardware and software are integral for achieving high performance on Al ds.
+Modeling, Analysis, and Simulation/Emulation of AI Hardware for Early System Exploration

+End-to-end performance and energy efficiency of AI systems are determined by various components including memory subsystem, I/O, on-chip and off-chip network, in addition to core AI computation.
+Challenges include, but are not limited to, characterizing and modelling long running AI computations that often take days/weeks to complete.
+Novel methods for modelling, simulation and emulation are essential for early design-space exploration of next generation AI systems.
+Finally, a better understanding of the theoretical behavior and limits of AI to better guide a design of AI systems is needed.

+2.1 AI workload analysis and characterization 2.2 Efficient techniques for end-to-end performance/power/reliability modelling (cycle-accurate and analytical), simulation, emulation, and prototyping for exploration of AI systems 2.3 Benchmarks for emerging AI applications, and metrics for comparing AI systems (including applications in 2.4) 2.4 Application-level understanding and profiling of new AI applications including: a) recent deep learning networks (e.g. graph convolutional networks, energy-based models, foundation models) b) techniques for machine reasoning c) neuro-symbolic approaches d) Emerging application domains: examples include mmWave sensing, Industry 4.0, etc 2.5 Modeling infrastructure and techniques for AI computation at the edge/end node, including sensors, applications in 2.4, and more 2.6 Analysis and comparison of theoretical limits of algorithms and compute efficiency of AI systems (e.g. understanding theoretical limits of precision, sparsity, and compression)

+3 HW/SW Co-design of AI Compute Systems

+Interactions and dependencies between hardware and software are integral for achieving high performance on AI workloads.
 These two fields of study cannot be decoupled.
-Topics of interest include compilers that map deep learning to CPU, GPU, and accelerator hardware with reduced data movement, training algorithms (e.g. NAS) that are re-cognizant in their optimizations and enabling traditionally non-Al Applications with Al. A3.1 Compilers and run-time management that map AI algorithms/computations to homogeneous or heterogeneous compute platforms including CPU/GPU/hardware accelerators A3.2 Compilers and run-time management that optimize data storage in compute in/near memory for reduced data movement A3.3 Run-time management of large number of accelerators including virtualization and security of AI computation A3.4 Co-design of AI exploration, sensing, and training at the edge/end node A3.5 Automated labeling of data sets for self-supervised learning A3.6 Co-design of AI and HPC and other scientific applications, e.g. AI-based surrogate models A3.7 Co-design of CPU-friendly neural network training algorithms
+Topics of interest include compilers that map deep learning models to CPU, GPU, and accelerator hardware with reduced data movement, training algorithms (e.g. NAS) that are hardware-cognizant in their optimizations and enabling traditionally non-AI Applications with AI.

+3.1 Compilers and run-time management that map AI models/algorithms/computations to homogeneous or heterogeneous compute platforms including CPU/GPU/hardware accelerators 3.2 Compilers and run-time management that optimize data storage in compute in/near memory for reduced data novement 3.3 Run-time management of large number of accelerators/cores including virtualization and security of AI computation 3.4 Co-design of AI exploration, smart sensing, and training at the edge/end node 3.5 Systems supporting efficient self-supervised learning algorithms 3.6 Co-design of AI and HPC and other scientific applications, e.g. AI-based surrogate models 3.7 Co-design of CPU-friendly AI model training and inference algorithms including using AI-specific ISA extensions 3.8 Co-design of AI accelerators and interconnect/communication for power-performance-memory trade-offs

-A4 Fairness, Robustness, Privacy, and Explainability of Models and Algorithms for Al Hardware
+Secure and Robust AI Hardware